 Step 1: Make Meringue Mushrooms

-I was always impressed by bakers who added meringue mushrooms to their Bûche de Noël and I had no idea, until just this week, how easy it is to make them!
+I was always impressed by bakers who added meringue mushrooms to their Bûche de Noël and I had no idea how easy it is to make them!

 To make the meringue mushrooms, separate 3 eggs and let the egg whites warm to room temperature.

 Then beat the egg whites on low until they form soft peaks.
 I used my stand mixer for this (whisk attachment) but a hand mixer will work just fine.
-Increase to high speed and slowly add 3/4 cup sugar until dissolved.
+Increase to high speed and slowly the sugar.
 When the egg whites are glossy and form stiff peaks, it’s ready.

 Now you want to fill a pastry bag with the meringue.
 I used a plastic pastry bag and with a bit of the end snipped off instead of using a metal piping tip.
 That way I could just throw away the entire bag without having to fish out the tip.
 Don’t have a pastry bag on hand?
 Fill a sandwich-sized ziplock bag with meringue and cut a bit off one corner.

 Place parchment paper on a baking sheet and then start piping mushroom tops and stems!
 Just point your pastry bag straight down and apply even pressure as you slowly lift the bag upwards.
 Do the same type of thing for the stems, but lift the pasty bag more quickly to get a thinner column.
 Try a few and if you don’t like the way they look, scrape the meringue off the parchment paper and start over!